 Financial Goal Setting with Your Spouse

-One of the roadblocks some of our clients come up against with financial goal-setting is sharing their goals with their spouse.
+One of the roadblocks some of our clients come up against with financial goal-setting is sharing their goals with their spouses.

-In this post, How to Talk to Your Spouse About Your Financial Future, we discuss how to do just that.
-And it begins by making space for two-way sharing when it comes to financial goal setting:
+How to Talk to Your Spouse About Your Financial Future?
+It begins by making space for two-way sharing when it comes to financial goal setting:

 “Have you created space for your loved ones to share with you their financial goals?

-Our goal-setting visualization is a crucial exercise to expedite your dream life together with your loved ones.
-With couples, we recommend doing the visualization separately and then coming back together to discuss their goals as a unit.
+Our goal-setting visualization is an exercise to expedite your dream life together with your loved ones.
+With couples, we recommend doing the visualization separately and coming back together to discuss their goals.
 You’ll find that a lot of the goals overlap, but some are more personal.
 When we create this open communication with our loved ones, we get the support that we need to build a successful life together faster.

 As cheesy as it sounds, consider this acronym for TEAM: Together Everyone Achieves More.
 When we communicate with one another and work together toward a brighter financial future, everyone wins.”